pygongnlp/pygongnlp.github.io/_pages/about.md

 Before that, I received M.Eng and B.Eng degrees in Computer Science and Technology from [Beijing Institute of Technology](https://bit.edu.cn/) in 2023 and from [Zhengzhou University](http://www.zzu.edu.cn/) in 2020, respectively.

-My research focuses on information retrieval and natural language processing, having published several papers at the top international AI conferences such as SIGIR, ACL, EMNLP.
+My research focuses on information retrieval and natural language processing, having published several papers at the top international AI conferences such as SIGIR, WWW, ACL, EMNLP.
 Currently, I am dedicated to exploring the next generation of search engine with large language models.

 <span style="color: red;"> Currently, I am the CEO of **KnowBox**, an AI+Search startup. </span> We built the world’s first search platform combining large-scale AI models with content distribution to solve long-tail and complex questions that traditional search often misses.
 Through Human-AI Interaction, we create high-quality content faster, and we believe AI will rapidly expand the boundaries of human knowledge.
 Detailed information can be found at https://kbox.aicelv.com.